datadryad/dryad-app/app/views/layouts/_help.html.md

 #### Who can publish data?

-This site is targeted for use by members of the University of California community.
-Researchers in any field from participating UC campuses can use their campus credentials to deposit data in their campus-specific website.
-The following seven campuses currently participate:
+This site is targeted for use by members of the University of California and DataONE communities.
+Researchers in any field from participating UC campuses (with exception, see Davis below) can use their campus credentials to deposit data in their campus-specific website.
+The following nine institutions currently participate:

 - [UC Berkeley](https://dash.berkeley.edu/)
 - [UC Irvine](https://dash.lib.uci.edu/)